bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+statefull class components must possess a render method to contain the return, state which resides inside a constructor method that also possesses a super

 2. Describe the different phases of the component lifecycle.

+birth aka componentDidMount

+growth aka componentDidUpdate

+death aka componentWillUnmount

 3. Demonstrate an understanding of class component lifecycle methods.